 Resources for residents:

 - To report any downed trees and road hazards during regular business hours, call 623-930-2656.
 After 5 p.m. on a weekday and on weekends, call 602-640-5249.

 - For residents needing special bulk-trash pick-up, call 623-930-2660.

 - In many states, dialing “211” provides individuals and families in need with a shortcut through what may be a bewildering maze of health and human service agencies’ phone numbers.
 By simply dialing 211, those in need of assistance are referred, and sometimes connected, to appropriate agencies and community organizations.

 - Want to know road conditions for your commute home?
 AZ511 is Arizona’s portion of the national 5-1-1 travel information alerting system.
 Traffic updates are available here at www.az511.gov and also by dialing 5-1-1 from any landline or mobile phone from anywhere in Arizona.

-Sandbags - When heavy rains and potential flooding are predicted, sand and sandbags are available to the public for free at the following location; however, citizens must bring their own shovels:
+Sandbags - When heavy rains and potential flooding are forecasted, FREE sand, bags and ties are available to all Glendale residents at the locations listed below.

-- Bonsall Park North, Northeast corner of 59th Avenue and Bethany Home Road, next to the Hockey Rink
+Northeast corner of 59th Ave. and Bethany Home Road (Next to the hockey rink)

 14061 N. 59th Ave.
 (East side of 59th Ave., between Thunderbird Rd. and Acoma Dr.)